ArundeepChohan/Ideas/Course-Planning/Langara-Login-and-Transcript-Recovery/README.md

 Authors: Arundeep Chohan

-Updates Required:  Going to parse the data into a list of course class with variables Subject, No, Title, Credit, Grade, GPA
+Updates Required:  Going to parse the data into a list of course class with variables Subject, No, Title, Credit, Grade, GPA.
+Log4j causes time out with IE.

 Jan 17, 2020: Used knowledge from Udemy Courses to create a Java + Selenium login.